 In terms of live performance, I’ve had the pleasure to play at many of the local (Vancouver Island) venues & festivals at some point, with some band or another.
 A few highlights include the Filberg Festival (with Soul Station), Victoria International JazzFest (with Soul Station), Blues Bash (with Soul Station, Soul Shakers, and Groove Kitchen), the Oak Bay Tea Party (with Soul Station, Soul Shakers, and Groove Kitchen), the Saanich Fair (with Groove Kitchen), Expo 86 with the Kwalikum Secondary School Concert Band, and have opened for established artists such as Eric Burdon & The Animals.

-In 2018 I had a project studio built in my home and started on the journey of producing my original songs for wide release.
-Having my own space where I can play saxophone & produce tracks at all hours has been beyond fantastic - all without bothering anyone else!
+In 2018 I had a project studio built in my home and started on the journey of producing my original songs for wide release, with the help of several outstanding guest musicians.
+Having my own space where I can play saxophone & produce tracks at all hours has been a dream come true!
 I’m currently taking a hiatus from gigging to focus on finishing this first project created in this inspiring new space, with the release of new material intended for 2020 and beyond.